rgladstone/EC-K-typing/README.md

 # _E. coli_ Group 2 and Group 3 capsular K-typing database

-EC-K-typing_group2and3_v1_170724.gbk is a _E. coli_ Group 2 and Group 3 (ABC-transporter dependant) K-typing database formatted for use with the tool Kaptive<sup>1</sup> version 3 https://kaptive.readthedocs.io/en/latest/
+This _E. coli_ Group 2 and Group 3 (ABC-transporter dependant) K-typing database is formatted for use with the tool Kaptive<sup>1</sup> version 3 https://kaptive.readthedocs.io/en/latest/

+This database includes 101 loci with unique capsular gene presence-absence patterns (excluding IS elements).
+It is expected to cover the majority of invasive _E. coli_ isolates; group 2 and 3 capsule prevalence is near complete in phylogroups B2 and D, whilst phylogroups A, B1, and C have a lower prevalence. ~50,000 _E. coli_ genomes were screened from bloodstream infections (human), carriage (human and animal), from Europe, North America, Africa and Asia, and all G2 kpsF-positive assemblies (90% ID) in a collection of 661k bacterial assemblies <sup>3–12</sup>

 Phenotypes, if known, are given in the database Genbank K-type fields.
 When the phenotype is unknown and the locus shares multiple region 2 genes with a known phenotype, K-like is denoted in the K-type field.
-According to the classification reported on https://www.iith.ac.in/EK3D/classification.php<sup>2</sup>, 21/26 group 2 phenotypes are represented, and 7/7 group 3 phenotypes are represented in a database of 101 loci, except K19 which we reclassified as group 3.
-The 101 loci represent unique capsular gene presence-absence patterns (excluding IS elements).
+According to the classification reported on https://www.iith.ac.in/EK3D/classification.php<sup>2</sup>, 21/26 group 2 phenotypes, and 7/7 group 3 phenotypes are represented.
+We reclassified K19 as group 3.

-This database is expected to cover the majority of invasive _E. coli_ isolates; group 2 and 3 capsule prevalence is near complete in phylogroups B2 and D, whilst phylogroups A, B1, and C have a lower prevalence. ~50,000 _E. coli_ genomes were screened from bloodstream infections (human), carriage (human and animal), from Europe, North America, Africa and Asia, and all kpsF-positive assemblies (90% ID) in a collection of 661k bacterial assemblies <sup>3–12</sup>

 Some capsules have the same gene presence absence pattern and differ only in sequence, the genetic determinants need validation before these are included as phenotypic logic for Kaptive to distinguish.
 ###	K96 and K54